Nour-keswani/Online-Quiz/README.md

 exam.rar file contains all the css files, plugins and images.
 ----------------------------

 Hi, all!
 Those who can't add question, remove users and remove quiz.
 Telling them, i can able to figure out this problem.
 This problem in update.php.
 There are very small mistakes.
 In update.php line number 9, 21, 40 and 55 ,($_SESSION['key']=='suryapinky') here just change 'suryapinky' instead 'admin'.
-If anyone want to help from me, so you have to pay 5 dollars after the work (I'm busy for my work, that's why it's  not free(: ). thank you!..